skip to main content

 The range of likely climate change impacts for Hawke’s Bay includes:

-• Coastal areas may have five fewer frosty days by 2040 – this could increase to 50 fewer frosty days for inland areas by 2090
+• Coastal areas may have five fewer frosty days by 2040 – which could increase to 50 fewer frosty days for inland areas by 2090

 • Heat waves, defined as three or more days above 25°C, will become increasingly common, increasing to 10-20 days by 2040, and 20-60 days by 2090